-Wedding favors are one of those little details Chris and I always smile over.
-As destination wedding photographers it is so much fun to go into a couple’s wedding reception and see what they have chosen (this is true for guests too!).
+Wedding favors are one of those little details myself and my team always smile over.
+As destination wedding planners and photographers it is so much fun to go into a couple’s wedding reception and see what they have chosen (this is true for guests too!).
 Have you decided on your Iceland destination wedding favor yet?

 Wedding favors typically serve 4 purposes: